ska-sa/cbf_sensor_dashboard/README.md

 If there were no errors, the softare is now installed as a systemd service, and should run more or less continuously.
 Point a browser to `localhost`, or the IP or hostname of the computer on which the software is installed, if from another machine.

-### Known issues:

-* If connection to the CMC servers is lost, it is unlikely to recover by itself.
-The software may need to be restarted.
-    * `sudo systemctl restart cbf_sensor_dashboard` will do the trick.